-Students enrolled in a degree program who need to suspend their studies for medical, military, educational (to fulfill outstanding pre-requisite requirements) or related reasons may file for a formal "Program on Hold" approval with the Registrar's Office within the first semester of absence.
+Students enrolled in a degree program who need to suspend their studies for medical, military, educational (to fulfill outstanding prerequisite requirements) or related reasons may file for a formal "Program on Hold" approval with the Registrar's Office.
 Supporting documentation is required.
-An approved program hold may not extend beyond 3 years, at which time complete re-application must be made to the program through the Office of Admissions.

-A "Program on Hold" is not considered a break in matriculation when determining the catalog year that a student is following (see "Degree Requirements").
+- Title 34, subtitle B, Chapter VI, Part 668, subpart B of the 2022 NSC guidelines states, "The number of days in the approved leave of absence... (may) not exceed 180 days in any 12 month period. ...
+Failure to return from a leave of absence may have an impact on the student's loan repayment terms, including the exhaustion of some or all of the student's grace period." - "Program on Hold" is not considered a break in matriculation when determining the catalog year that a student is following (see "Degree Requirements").
 However, program modifications may be necessary to fulfill the original degree requirements in the event of curricular changes.